Skip to Main

 How can students identify opportunities for shadowing and other opportunities?

-During your MS2 and MS3 clerkships, you will gain important exposure to Med/Peds through your ambulatory, IM, and Pediatrics clerkships – this will give you the best sense of what you enjoy about each, and if Med/Peds is the best option for you.
-You might consider requesting the Med/Peds clinic for your ambulatory clerkship, but otherwise, there is nothing else you need to plan for during the MS2/3 year.
+Shadowing opportunities for combined Med-Peds rotations are limited.
+During your MS2 and MS3 clerkships, you will gain important exposure to Med-Peds through your ambulatory, IM, and Pediatrics clerkships—this will give you the best sense of what you enjoy about each and whether Med-Peds is the best option for you.
+You should consider requesting the Med-Peds clinic for your ambulatory clerkship, but otherwise, there is nothing else you need to plan for during the MS2/3 year.

 • Electives